 I get to bring this passion to my role by working with the Gatineau Park team to bring our interpretation plan and its themes to life.
 I work closely with a group of nature interpretation guides to deliver our programs.
 I manage schedules, write scripts, provide training, evaluate performances and adapt programs as needed.

 I also work with the Park biologists to ensure that we are providing the public with the most accurate and timely information.
 They give us ideas for themes that are relevant to the Park’s conservation initiatives, which we then integrate into our programming.
-In the past few years, the emerald ash borer, invasive species and canine research have been topics of interest.

 We kick off the season in January with snowshoeing activities offered to the public on weekends, and host two curriculum-based activities for school groups on weekdays.
-Last year, we offered 45 snowshoe outings.

 We also welcome groups of new Canadians into the Park.
 Watching them become more at ease with the Canadian winter is one of the most rewarding aspects of my job.
 We start by introducing them to the Park and its wide variety of recreational activities, with emphasis on the possibility of appreciating the outdoors in winter.
 We discuss the animals that live in the Park and how they adapt to the challenges of the cold, dark season.
 Then, we head out for a snowshoe hike, followed by hot chocolate in the Visitor Centre.